DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/user-manual.md

      `docs`).
 4. (**Installation**) Plug in the plugin into KernelShark - either via KernelShark's GUI or when starting it via the CLI with the `-p` option and location of the symlink or the SO itself.
+   - **IMPORTANT**: Always install/load the plugin before loading a session where said plugin was active!
+Failure to do so will result in KernelShark not completely loading configuration menus or may even crash the whole program.

 Use `make clean` to remove built binaries.